 Have you heard any of these proverbs before?
 Is there one proverb you can see yourself using or that you already use?
 Do you have any of these in your language?
 Share your thoughts with us in the comments below!

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and has learned most of the lessons in these proverbs the hard way!
+Erin Duffin lives in Hamburg, is an English teacher, yoga instructor, and has learned most of the lessons in these proverbs the hard way!